top of page

 nibble rolls

-NIBBLE/SEED ROLLS seem to be quite a hit with hamsters....keeps them busy, and it's great for the teeth.
+These are quite a hit with most hamsters.
+Keeps them busy, and it's great for the teeth & nails.

 DIY-NIBBLE ROLL.png